timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

             - Championship tournament experience (JRDA) in the CHR role.
+            - Experience with competition between WFTDA GUR top-10 teams in the CHR role.
             - Early partnering and preparation with my peer HNSO/CHNSO to create and demonstrate unified and collaborative officiating.
+                - Includes creating and sharing a series of video recordings with crew instructions.
             - Spending sufficient time with my crew before a game to clearly communicate my instructions, answer questions, and provide any necessary clarifications.
             - Maximizing opportunities for my peers to officiate by assigning them to all available roster positions, including the ALTR position.
             - Understanding of and experience with the responsibilities and procedures associated with each SO position allows me to support any member of my crew who may need help with positioning, skating techniques, and role-specific responsibilities.